• Skip to primary navigation

 • Salt and Pepper: for added seasoning

-• Coconut water with pulp: I find having the pulp in the coconut water adds a layer of sweetness to the dish without using too much added sugar.
+• Coconut water with pulp: I find having the pulp in the coconut water adds a layer of sweetness to the dish without using too much sugar.
 You can also substitute this with regular coconut water.

 • Nước Màu Caramel Sauce: the caramel sauce provides that deep rich browned caramel color on the pork and eggs.
 This is a key ingredient in the dish.
 You can either buy the Nước Màu online or at your local Vietnamese restaurant or you can make it from sugar and water yourself at home with the recipe I've provided.